-It’s a very common format that can be imported by most major financial planning apps and services.
 You don’t need an iOS update to take advantage of this feature—it’s a server-side update.
 That also means it make take a little time for the feature to be available to everyone.
-Follow these steps to export your Apple Card monthly transactions as a CSV or OFX file.
+Follow these steps to export your Apple Card monthly transactions.

 1. Open the Wallet app and select your Apple Card.

 2. Tap on the Card Balance box on the left.

 3. Scroll down to the Statements section and tap on the month you wish to export.

 4. Tap Export Transactions.

 5. You'll see a popup card asking in which file format you'd like to export your transactions.
 Choose the one you want.

 6. If you chose to save as a CSV file, a preview of it will pop up on screen.
 Tap the Share button in the upper right .
 For other file formats, the share sheet will immediately pop open.
 You can AirDrop it to your Mac, print it, or choose Save to Files to save it to an iCloud or other folder.